bulletmark/edir/README.md

 if not in a repository then `edir` works normally.
 This option exists so users can choose to set this as a default option, see the section below on how to set default options.
-If you set `--git-auto` as the default, then you can use `-G/--no-git-auto` to turn that option off temporarily.
+If you set `--git-auto` as the default, then you can use `-G/--no-git-auto` on the command line to turn that default option off temporarily.

 ## Installation

 Arch users can install [edir from the AUR](https://aur.archlinux.org/packages/edir/).

-Python 3.5 or later is required.
+Python 3.6 or later is required.
 Note [edir is on PyPI](https://pypi.org/project/edir/) so you can `sudo pip3 install edir`
 or: